curedao/docs/technical-litepaper-v1.md

 1. Actionable ways to prevent and mitigate chronic illnesses.
 2. The ability to license and earn a share of income for the use of their data for research and development by pharmaceutical companies and other businesses.
 This will be achieved by encoding the user data using non-fungible tokens (NFTs) and issuing them to the user.
 The NFTs will be linked to the user's cryptographic wallet address.
 Using a smart contract, the user will receive an ongoing royalty share of the profits for any product developed using their data for research and development.
-3. TODO: Determine the amount of reward for sharing.

 ### 2. Businesses Housing Data Silos